eyra/fertility-prediction-challenge/README.md

 # Predicting Fertility Data Challenge (PreFer)

-This is a template repository to submit your method on the Next platform for phase 1 of the Predicting Fertility Data Challenge ([PreFer](https://preferdatachallenge.nl)).
-[Here](https://preferdatachallenge.nl/#how-to-participate) you can read how to participate in the challenge.
+This is a template repository to prepare your submission for phase 1 of the Predicting Fertility Data Challenge ([PreFer](https://preferdatachallenge.nl)) through the Next platform.
 The challenge is to predict whether an individual will have a child within a three year period (2021-2023), based on survey data from previous years (2007-2020).
 Data come from the [LISS panel](https://www.centerdata.nl/en/liss-panel).
 For more information, on the data challenge, please visit the [website](https://preferdatachallenge.nl) or read [this paper](https://arxiv.org/abs/2402.00705).

 ## Prerequisites